ThePlator/Namaste_React/02.Igniting_Our_App/Theory.md

 - **^** : `Compatible with version`, will update you to all future minor/patch versions, without incrementing the major version.

 > If none of them is present, that means only the version specified in `package.json` file is used in the development.

+## Q: what is `.parcel-cache`?

+A: `.parcel-cache` is used by parcel(bundler) to reduce the building time.
+It store information about your project when parcel builds it, so that when it rebuilds, it doesn't have to re parse and re analyze everything from scratch.
+It's a key reason why parcel can be so fasst in development mode.

+## Q: what is `npx`?

+A: `npx` is a tool that is used to execute the packages.
+It comes with the npm, when you installed npm above 5.2.0 version then automatically npx will installed.
+It is an npm package runner that can execute any package that you want from npm registry without even installing that package.

+## Q: What is `Tree Shaking`?

+A: `Tree Shaking` is process of removing the unwanted code that we do not use while developing thte application.
+In computing, tree shaking is a dead code elimination technique that is applied when optimizing code.

+## Q: What is `Hot Module Replacement`?

+A: `Hot Module Replacement` exchanges, adds, or removes modules while an application is running, without a full reload.
+This can significantly speed up development in few ways: retain application state which is lost during a full reload.

+## Q: List down your favorite `5 superpowers of Parcel` and describe any 3 of them in your own words.

+A: `5 superpowers of Parcel`:

+- `HMR (Hot Module Replacement)` - adds, or removes modules while an application is running, without a full reload.
+- `File watcher algorithm` - File Watchers monitor directories on the file system and perform specific actions when desired files appear.
+- `Minification` - Minification is the process of minimizing code and markup in your web pages and script files.
+- `Image optimization`
+- `Caching while development`

+## Q: What is the `dist` folder?

+A: The `/dist` folder contains the minimized version of the source code.
+The code present in the `/dist` folder is actually the code which is used on production web applications.
+Along with the minified code, the `/dist` folder also comprises of all the compiles modules that may or may not be used with other systems.

+## Q: What is `browserslist`?

+A: `Browserslist` is a tool that allows specifying which browsers should be supported in your frontend app by specifying "queries" in a config file.
+It's used by frameworks/libraries such as React, Angular and Vue, but it's not limited to them.